Brenda Goodman

-Brenda Goodman (born in Detroit, Michigan in 1943) is an artist and painter currently living and working in Pine Hill, New York.
+Brenda Goodman (born in Detroit, Michigan in 1943) is an American artist and painter currently living and working in Pine Hill, New York.
 Her artistic practice includes paintings, works on paper, and sculptures.

 Background and education

 Goodman received her Bachelor of Fine Arts in 1965 from the College for Creative Studies in Detroit, Michigan.
 She received an honorary Doctorate of Fine Arts from the College for Creative Studies in 2017.
 From 1965 to 1975, when she moved to New York City, Goodman was a member of the Cass Corridor Movement, the group of artists from Detroit's Cass Corridor neighborhood whose work responded to the post-industrial decline sweeping the country.
 It has been noted that "as one of the few women associated with the movement, Goodman’s work is especially notable."

 Work

-Goodman has described her intuitive approach to painting as “akin to the improvisations of jazz”.
+Goodman has described her intuitive approach to painting as "akin to the improvisations of jazz".
 She has been recognized for her unorthodox use of painting materials and her exploration of both abstraction and representation in her work, which often combines elements of both.
 Her self-portraits have been called "one of the most powerful and disturbing achievements of portraiture in modern art".

 John Yau writes "...Goodman had absorbed lessons from Surrealism, Expressionism, and Symbolism, as well as from Hieronymus Bosch, James Ensor, Alfred Kubin, and Goya."